tubiz/woo-rave/README.md

 ### Contribute
-To contribute to this plugin feel free to fork it on GitHub [WooCommerce Flutterwave Payment Gateway](https://github.com/tubiz/woo-rave)
+To contribute to this plugin feel free to fork it on GitHub [Flutterwave Payment Gateway for WooCommerce](https://github.com/tubiz/woo-rave)